 On the BBC Victoria Derbyshire programme, David Anderson QC discussed the difficulties in identifying proposals for a Counter-Extremism Bill, arguing that criminalising the views of individuals could place “all sorts of people under suspicion”.
 He explained that existing legislation on inciting violence or hatred already provides a mechanism by which to challenge extremist behaviour.

 There are concerns about the impact a new Counter-Extremism Bill may have on freedom of expression and civil liberties.
 The right to freedom of expression has long included the right to offend (Handyside v UK (1976)).
 It is well established that annoying, rude or offensive behaviour will not necessarily constitute a criminal offence.
 The relevant CPS guidance points out that overuse of the existing legislation has, “The potential for a chilling effect on free speech”, and therefore encourages prosecutors to exercise, “considerable caution” before bringing charges.

 Notwithstanding the right to free speech there is significant provision in the current law for offences which can impact an individual’s freedom of expression where it is deemed proportionate or necessary to do so.

-With the advent of the internet and social media the application of section 1 of the Malicious Communications Act 1988 (indecent; grossly offensive; or threatening messages) and section 127 of the Communications Act 2003 (indecent; grossly offensive; obscene or menacing messages) has been discussed widely, see our blog post.
+With the advent of the internet and social media the application of section 1 of the Malicious Communications Act 1988 (indecent; grossly offensive; or threatening messages) and section 127 of the Communications Act 2003 (indecent; grossly offensive; obscene or menacing messages) has been discussed widely.

 Further offences which may be relevant include offences of inciting racial or religious hatred or hatred on grounds of sexual orientation under Part III of the Public Order Act 1986.
 In the case of inciting racial hatred the relevant conduct must involve the use of threatening, abusive or insulting words, behaviour or material.